Read more about the changes made on December 15 here.

 5.1 User Bank Accounts; Prohibition on Grant or Assignment.

 You must designate at least one User Bank Account in connection with the Services.
 Stripe may debit and credit a User Bank Account as described in this Agreement.
 You must not grant or assign to any third party any lien on or interest in funds that may be owed to you under this Agreement until the funds are deposited into a User Bank Account.

 5.2 Holding of Funds.

-To the extent Law and the applicable Financial Services Terms permit, Stripe and its applicable Affiliates may invest funds they hold into liquid investments.
-Stripe or its applicable Affiliates will (a) hold these investments separate from investments made with their own funds; and (b) own, and User will not receive, any earnings from these investments.
-Stripe's investment of funds will not affect or delay its payout obligations under this Agreement.
+To the extent Law and the applicable Financial Services Terms permit, Stripe may invest funds that it holds into liquid investments.
+Stripe (a) holds these investments separate from investments made with its own funds, and (b) owns, and User will not receive, any earnings from these investments.
+Stripe's investment of funds will not affect or delay Stripe's payout obligations under this Agreement.

 6. Termination; Suspension; Survival.

 (a) Your Termination.
 You may terminate this Agreement at any time by closing your Stripe Account.
 To do so, you must open the account information tab in your account settings, select “close my account” and stop using the Services.
 If after termination you use the Services again, this Agreement will apply with an Effective Date that is the date on which you first use the Services again.

 (b) Stripe Termination.
 Stripe may terminate this Agreement (or any part) or close your Stripe Account at any time for any or no reason (including if any event listed in Sections 6.2(a)–(i) of these General Terms occurs) by notifying you.
 In addition, Stripe may terminate this Agreement (or relevant part) for cause if Stripe exercises its right to suspend Services (including under Section 6.2 of these General Terms) and does not reinstate the suspended Services within 30 days.